Roman Baths

 With the exception of 25th/26th of December the baths are open daily throughout the year.

-Visitors should enquire about the combined ticket for the Baths and the Fashion museum which is just a short distance away.
+Visitors should enquire about the combined ticket for the Baths, Fashion Museum and Victoria Art Gallery which is just a short distance away.

 Grand Pump Room